KaiYan289/RLpapersnote/README.md

 Note: This paper does not take the similarity of states into account; it treats states as totally different, only with a label attached on each state.

+* *Provably Breaking the Quadratic Error Compounding Barrier in Imitation Learning, Optimally* (2021) The extension of the work above.

 * *Error Bounds of Imitating Policies and Environments* (NeurIPS 20')

 GAIL can achieve a linear dependency on the effective horizon while BC has a quadratic dependency.
 The effective horizon is 1 / (1 - \gamma).